molke-productions/qloud/README.md

 # Result

 After audio system response capturing is done, an IR (impulse response) is calculated.
-Currently, these IR-aware analysis outcomes are available:
+Currently, the following IR-aware analysis outcomes are available:

 * plotting of SPL (sound pressure level) as a function of frequency (dB/Hz)
 * plotting of IR power as a function of time (dB/s)